ametiste-oss/ametiste-metrics/README.md

 - _@Chronable_
 - _@Gaugeable_

-_@Countable_ - `org.ametiste.metrics.annotations.Countable` is used when incremental count is required - on any joint point, such is request count, method call count, and so on.
+_@Countable_ is used when incremental count is required - on any joint point, such is request count, method call count, and so on.
 Only counts number of successfully executed operations.

-_@ErrorCountable_ - `org.ametiste.metrics.annotations.ErrorCountable` is used when count of executions completed with exceptions is required - works similarly to @Countable but for joint points ended with errors.
+_@ErrorCountable_ is used when count of executions completed with exceptions is required - works similarly to @Countable but for joint points ended with errors.

-_@Timeable_ - `org.ametiste.metrics.annotations.Timeable` is used when method execution time is required.
+_@Timeable_ is used when method execution time is required.

-_@Chronable_ - `org.ametiste.metrics.annotations.Chronable` is used to chronate data from flow.
+_@Chronable_ is used to chronate data from flow.
 Value of chronable data is regulated by its value or value expression, i.e. can be any event data that is to be saved in timeline (method arguments or execution result numerical values, counts or phase of moon, etc)

-_@Gaugeable_ `org.ametiste.metrics.annotations.Gaugeable` is used to measure executions with gauge.
+_@Gaugeable_ is used to measure executions with gauge.
 Only  successful operations are measured.

 Example:
 ```java